-Also, long pepper you can only buy in specific stores like Asian grocery store or, like I did, I buy mine in here.
+Also, long pepper you can only buy in specific stores like an Asian grocery store or like I did, I buy mine in here.

 Here’s an article on different types of pepper if you wish to read more on this.
-I love pepper and I quite like using all sort of different varieties.
+I love pepper and I like using all sort of different varieties.
 Here’s a little more on pepper varieties.
 They all produce different flavours.

 Pork and seafood risotto with turmeric and long pepper